p-programming-language/plang/CONTRIBUTE.md

     - Info:
         - Name: prepl
 - p.ts
-    - This is a tool used to execute a P string or file.
-Used by `prepl` and `pint`.
+    - This is a tool used to execute a P string or file, or start a REPL.
+Used by `pint` and `prepl`.
 - unit-tests/
     - This is where all unit tests reside (via mocha).
 These tests assure that each aspect of the lexer, parser, binder, resolver, type checker, and interpreter works as expected.